-- (a) The county department of social services shall be represented by legal counsel in proceedings governed by Subchapter I of this Chapter. - (b) Prior to representing the county department of social services in proceedings governed by this Subchapter, an attorney shall complete a minimum of six hours of training addressing State and federal child welfare law and procedures.
+- (a) The county department of social services shall be represented by legal counsel for the department in proceedings governed by this Subchapter. - (b) Prior to representing the county department of social services in proceedings governed by this Subchapter as legal counsel for the department, an attorney shall complete a minimum of six hours of training addressing State and federal child welfare law and procedures.
 Each of those attorneys shall annually complete a minimum of six hours of continuing legal education addressing child welfare law."

-SECTION 9.(c) Section 9(b) becomes effective on January 1, 2024.
+SECTION 9.(c) Section 9(b) of this act becomes effective on January 1, 2024.
 SECTION 10.
 G.S.
 7B-903.1 reads as rewritten: